-Giant Cell Arteritis Diagnosis
+Giant Cell Arteritis Diagnosis and Treatment

 If you have vision problems, your ophthalmologist will give you a detailed eye examination.
 He or she will check your visual acuity and measure your eye pressure.
 Your ophthalmologist will also give you a dilated eye examination to look for signs of damage to the optic nerve or retina.
 Your doctor also will examine your head.
 Touching the head may show that the scalp is sensitive and has a tender, thick artery on one side.
 The affected artery may have a weak pulse or no pulse.

 Your doctor may order imaging tests, such as an MRI, to check the health of your arteries.
-You may also have a visual field test to see if you have lost any peripheral vision.
+You may also have a visual field test to see if you have lost any peripheral (side) vision.